 With emphysema, on the other hand, the air sacs (alveoli) in your lungs become damaged and lose their elasticity, which can make your airways more narrow – making it more difficult for you to breathe.

 Other symptoms of COPD may include a persistent chesty cough, wheezing, breathlessness and frequent chest infections, especially during the winter.
 People with COPD can also lose weight and feel tired all of the time.
 According to the American Lung Association anxiety is common in people with COPD too (ii).

 Mild or severe?

 If you have a mild case of COPD, you may only experience symptoms – such as feeling breathless and a chesty cough – during the winter or after having a cold.
 If your COPD is more severe, however, you could suffer symptoms on a daily basis (though in winter, your symptoms may well get worse).

 Many people with COPD also suffer flare-ups (or exacerbations), where their symptoms become severe.
 As a result, they may have to be admitted to hospital (according to the NHS, a COPD flare-up is one of the most common reasons for people being admitted to hospital in the UK(iii)).

 Smoking and COPD

 The number one reason why people develop COPD is that they smoke.
-According to the NHS, at least four out of five people who develop COPD are or have been smokers.
+The number one reason why people develop COPD is that they smoke.
+According to the NHS, smoking is thought to be responsible for around 90 per cent of COPD cases (iv).
+So the more you smoke, and the longer you smoke for, the higher your chances are of developing COPD.
 So the more you smoke, and the longer you smoke for, the higher your chances are of developing COPD.